Mass shooting: Africa

-Mass shootings in Africa include a 1927 shooting in South Africa perpetrated by Stephanus Swart, the 2016 Grand-Bassam shootings in Côte d'Ivoire/Ivory Coast, and the 1994 Kampala wedding massacre in Kampala, Uganda.
+Mass shootings in Africa include the 1927 Charlestown shootings in South Africa, the 2016 Grand-Bassam shootings in Ivory Coast, and the 2013 Bombo shooting in Uganda.

 In Egypt, shootings include both the 1997 Luxor massacre and the 2013 Meet al-Attar shooting.

 In Kenya, on 2 April 2015, armed terrorists stormed a public university in the North Eastern part of the country and killed 148 people.

 Asia

 East Asia

-In China, the Chongqing shooting occurred on 5 April 1993.
-Chen Xuerong, a worker at a machine factory used a hunting rifle to kill three coworkers before being captured by police.
-In 2013, Fan Jieming entered a shop and shot six people dead before being apprehended by police.
-Jieming was executed in 2016.
-Another shooting was the 1994 Tian Mingjian incident.
+Mass shootings in China include the 1993 Chongqing shooting, the 1994 Tian Mingjian incident and the 2013 Shanghai shooting.

 Japan has had several mass shootings, including the 1938 Tsuyama massacre, the 2007 Sasebo shooting, and the 2010 Habikino shooting.

-In South Korea, the deadliest mass shooting was committed by Woo Bum-kon in 1982, leaving 62 dead.
-For many years, it was the deadliest mass shooting in modern history, until surpassed by the 2011 Norway attacks.
+In South Korea, the deadliest mass shooting is the Woo Bum-kon incident in 1982, in which 56 people were killed.
+For many years, it remained the deadliest mass shooting in modern history until it was surpassed by the 2011 Norway attacks.